AudeAllen/PDA_Project2/README.md

 - Download Github - https://github.com/AudeAllen/PDA_Project2.git

+I have split the roughwork data, final data and images into separate folders under PDA_PROJECT2.

+Images - Most images and plots generated will be copied into the Images folder

+RougRoughwork_CO2 - Contains roughwork for CO2 data

+Roughwork_Temperature - Contains roughwork for temperature data

+Roughwork_Methane - Contains roughwork for Methane data

+Roughwork_Irish - Contains roughwork for Irish Context - Temperature and Precipitation

+RegressionAnalysis - Data and  roughwork for regression analysis for temperature anomoly

 To run the tasks simply click on 'Run all' for PDA_Project2.ipynb.
 The project is a mix of code and markdown blocks which explain each part of each task.
 You can perform this action either in Visual Studio code or in Anconda in Jupyer Notebook.

 3 Analyse CO2 vs Temperature from 800kyrs